sotrh/learn-wgpu/docs/beginner/tutorial7-instancing/README.md

 </div>

-We need to reference our new matrix in `shader.vert` so that we can use it for our instances.
+We need to reference the parts of our new matrix in `shader.vert` so that we can use it for our instances.
 Add the following to the top of `shader.vert`.

 ```glsl
 layout(location=5) in vec4 model_matrix_0;